utep-cs-arch-classes/proj1-tok-bamariscal/src/README.md

 tokenize
 ---------------
 **tokenize**
-- allocate new memory for double pointer using count_words.
+- allocate new memory for double pointer.
 Using the word_start and and stop at word_end

 fee_tokens
 ---------------